singapore vegan travel guide

 282A South Bridge Road, Sago Ln, Singapore 058831

-Chinese restaurant located right next to the Buddha Tooth Relic temple.
-Vegan options are marked – I tried the sweet n’ sour vegan chicken and fried rice.
-It turned out to be slightly expensive and like some places, you need to pay for the wet wipes on the table, if you open/use them.
+Chinese restaurant located right next to the Buddha Tooth Relic Temple.
+Vegan options are marked – I tried the Sweet n’ Sour vegan chicken and fried rice.
+It turned out to be slightly expensive and like some places, you need to pay for the wet wipes on the table, if you open the pack.

 Tre Café – Vietnamese fusion & bar